PA573 THE SMART GRID AND SUSTAINABLE COMMUNITIES

 • Zoom option available (live & recorded)

-• Classes are taught by a lead instructor, plus many guest speakers.
+• Classes are taught by lead instructor Angela Long, plus many guest speakers.

 • Continuing Legal Education Credit will be available